ericjorgensen/ericjorgensen/README.md

 ### I have a growth mindset and respond well to feedback
 One of the reasons I show up every day to work is because I want to learn and grow.
 I appreciate it when people disagree with me and/or share constructive feedback, and I treat those situations as opportunities to learn.

-### I trust by default
+### I am honest and I trust by default
-I am not closely scrutinizing you on a day-to-day basis to monitor you (e.g. how many hours you are working, Slack availability, etc.).
-I trust you to the do the job we’ve hired you to do and be accountable to the team.

-### I am honest
 I don’t play games, I don’t try to manipulate situations or people, and I won’t lie to you.
 There may be certain topics that I can’t talk about, but, if you ask me a question, I’ll tell you that.
 I won’t lie.
 You can also count on me to give you feedback when I see areas where you can improve.

+Further, I am not closely scrutinizing you on a day-to-day basis to monitor you (e.g. how many hours you are working, Slack availability, etc.).
+I trust you to the do the job we’ve hired you to do and be accountable to the team.

 ### I care about you as a human being
 I got into management because I love coaching and helping people get the most out of their jobs and their careers, not to go on a power trip.
 To get the most out of our time together, I ask you to be honest with me about what you want and need from me.
 I will, in turn, be honest about what I want and need from you.